TheRagingWampa/mute-current-application/README.md

 # mute-current-application
 Autohotkey script to mute the current application by pressing F1.
 This will ONLY mute the application that is in focus, leaving all background applications still audible.

+Forked from kristoffer-tvera/mute-current-application setting F1 to work with all modifiers.

 F1 is no good for you?
 [Keybinding can be changed here](AHK/mute_current_application.ahk#L4)